-- For this purpose, key performance indicators (company and or individual) are agreed upon in advance.
+- The remuneration will be structured to allow linking an appropriate part of the remuneration to individual performance and the performance of the Company and to align the interest of the individual as much as possible with the interest of the Company and its shareholders. - For this purpose, key performance indicators (company and or individual) are agreed upon in advance.
 These indicators can be operational or financial in nature (progress in clinical and preclinical programs, financial management of key financial parameters, realization of collaborations or concluding new grants, investor relation activities, compliance matters and regulatory approvals and successful completion of audits).
-The valuation period is aligned with the fiscal year. - The variable remuneration will be partly in cash and partly in shares, warrants or other instruments allowing to acquire shares through schemes to be approved by the annual shareholder meeting. - The variable remuneration will only be paid when the key performance indicators agreed upon in advance are effectively met.
-The remuneration committee will evaluate the realization of the performance criteria and will make a proposal in respect of the variable remuneration to the board. - The Company's articles of association explicitly allow to deviate from what has been defined under Article 520ter of the Belgian Companies Code (by decision of the General meeting date: 5 February 2015).
-Article 520ter stipulates that: "Unless provided otherwise in the articles of association or approved by the annual general shareholders' meeting, (a) variable remuneration for leaders must be based, at least for 25%, on performance criteria measured over a period of at least two years and for (another) 25% on performance criteria measured over a period of at least three years and (b) shares may only be definitively acquired by Directors and leaders and stock options or other rights to acquire shares may only be exercised by leaders at the earliest three years after they have been granted to them.
-The rules set out under (a) above, do not apply if the variable remuneration represents 25% or less of the total annual remuneration of the leader." - In accordance with Article 554 of the Belgian Companies Code, which applies to agreements with leaders entered into or extended after 3 May 2010, any such agreement which includes a provision providing for a severance package exceeding 12 months' remuneration, or, on motivated advice of the Nomination and Remuneration Committee, exceeding 18 months, must be submitted for prior approval to the next annual shareholders' meeting.
-Any proposal to grant a higher severance package must be communicated to the works council (or to other designated bodies or persons representing the employees, if this council does not exist; i.e., the employee representatives in the committee for the prevention and protection in the workplace or, in the absence of this committee, to the trade union delegation) at least thirty days prior to the publication of the convening notice of the next annual general shareholders meeting, which may then give its advice to the annual general shareholders meeting.
-This advice is published on the website of the Company. - In accordance with Article 520bis of the Belgian Companies Code, the criteria for granting variable remuneration to leaders must, as of 1 January 2011, be included in the contractual or other provisions governing the relevant legal relationship.
+The valuation period is aligned with the fiscal year. - The variable remuneration will be partly in cash and partly in shares, warrants or other instruments allowing acquiring shares through schemes to be approved by the annual shareholder meeting. - The variable remuneration will only be paid when the key performance indicators agreed upon in advance are effectively met.
+The remuneration committee will evaluate the realization of the performance criteria and will make a proposal in respect of the variable remuneration to the board. - The Company's articles of association explicitly allow to deviate from what has been defined under Article 7:91 of the Belgian Companies Code and Associations (by decision of the General meeting date: 5 February 2015).
+Article 7:91 stipulates that: "Unless otherwise provided for in the articles of association or expressly approved by the general meeting, at least one quarter of the variable remuneration of an executive director in a listed company must be based on predetermined and objectively measurable performance criteria over a period of at least two years, and another quarter must be based on predetermined and objectively measurable criteria over a period of at least three years. - In accordance with Article 7:149 of the Belgian Companies Code and Associations, which applies to agreements with leaders entered into or extended after 3 May 2010, any such agreement which includes a provision providing for a severance package exceeding 12 months' remuneration, or, on motivated advice of the Nomination and Remuneration Committee, exceeding 18 months, must be submitted for prior approval to the next annual shareholders' meeting.
+Any proposal to grant a higher severance package must be communicated to the works council (or to other designated bodies or persons representing the employees, if this council does not exist; i.e., the employee representatives in the committee for the prevention and protection in the workplace or, in the absence of this committee, to the trade union delegation) at least thirty days prior to the publication of the convening notice of the next annual general shareholders meeting, which may then give its advice to the annual general shareholders' meeting.
+This advice is published on the website of the Company. - In accordance with Article 7:90 of the Belgian Companies Code and Associations, the criteria for granting variable remuneration to leaders must, as of 1 January 2011, be included in the contractual or other provisions governing the relevant legal relationship.
 The variable remuneration can only be paid out if the milestones for the reference period have been met.
 If the aforementioned obligations are not complied with, the variable remuneration may not be taken into account for calculating the severance pay. - The Company currently does not foresee in a specific pension plan neither for the CEO nor for the other members of the Executive Committee.